self-catering holiday cottages

 Visitors from abroad are so much more aware of the depth and wealth of history in the UK that we Brits just take for granted.
 To many people, it's a joy and privilege to be able to stay in a historic home that goes back two or three hundred years.
 Several of the cottages are Grade I or Grade II listed cottages, or in conservation areas.

-You may also wish to explore self-catering cottages according to whether they have exposed beams, are thatched cottages, 18th century cottages, or are old with character.
+You may also wish to explore self-catering cottages according to whether they have exposed beams, are thatched cottages or 18th century cottages.

 Country cottage for a self-catering holiday near Bath Wiltshire